 11. When Should I Start Giving My Baby Real Food?

 Many parents can be nervous about giving their baby solid food, but as with many things, babies are pretty good at telling others they want to try eating "real food."
-The secret to giving solid food is eating regularly around your baby to show them what real food really looks like.
+The secret to giving solid food is to eat regularly around your baby to show them what real food looks like.

 There's an obvious caveat to giving your baby solid food: Make sure it's in a smooth puree.
 You shouldn't give them chunks of your steak to gnaw on, however much he's asking for it!

-Instead of setting a hard date to begin, try watching your baby at five to six months old and slowly introduce him to purees as his interest piques.
+Instead of setting a hard start date, try watching your baby at 5 to 6 months old and slowly introducing him to purees as his interest piques.
 Expect a messy table and stinkier diapers!

 12. How Can I Balance Work and Family Life After Becoming a Dad?